-The University of Georgia School of Law – one of the nation’s top law schools – now offers an undergraduate minor to help students better understand how the law works, how the law matters, and how it can be used to create a career that makes a difference.
+As one of the nation's top law schools, the University of Georgia School of Law provides a world-class, hands-on, purpose-driven educational experience and now offers an undergraduate minor to help students better understand how the law works, how the law matters, and how it can be used to create a career that makes a difference.

 The curriculum is specifically designed for UGA undergraduate students, with classes taught by some of the same law professors who teach the School of Law's Juris Doctor students.
 These award-winning professors will help you learn how lawyers use the law to bring justice to their clients and society.